maitamicol/model_fitting/README.md

 ## How to use

-The algorithm for finding global maximum of a multiparameter function is in the file `aga.py`.
+The algorithm for finding the global maximum of a multiparameter function is in the file `aga.py`.
 To test the code with an  model fitting example use the module `sed.py`, together with the data in `data.txt` and `error.txt`.